-Figure 19: The application of the ssh ruleset showing the key events in establishing the link between parent and child processes.
+Figure 13: The application of the ssh ruleset showing the key events in establishing the link between parent and child processes.

-If the tie event is not found within 60 seconds, the session_log_example.org_10240 context is reported.
-However, if the tie event is found as in Figure 19, then a number of other operations occur.
 The tie event is generated by a script that is run by the child sshd.
 Therefore it is possible for the child sshd to generate events before the tie event is created.
-Because of the default rule that adds events to the session_log_example.org_10245, additional work must be done when the tie event arrives to preserve the data in the child's session_log.
-The second part of rule 1 in Figure 18 copies child's session_log context into the variable %b.
-The child's session_log is then deleted and aliased to the parent session_log.
+Because of the default rule that adds events to the session\log\example.org\10245, additional work must be done when the tie event arrives to preserve the data in the child's session\log.
+The second part of rule 1 in Figure 12 copies child's session\log context into the variable %b.
+The child's session\log is then deleted and aliased to the parent session\log.
 The %2 variable is the value of \$2 from the first pattern, the parent process's PID.
-After pattern2 is applied, the parent PID is referenced as \%2 because \\$2 is now the second subexpression of pattern2.
+After pattern2 is applied, the parent PID is referenced as %2 because \$2is now the second subexpression of pattern2.
 Next the data copied from the child log is injected into the event stream to allow re-analysis and reporting using the combined parent and child context.

-The last action for the tie event is to alias the login username stored in the context session_log-owner<hostname><parent pid> to a similar context under the child pid.
+The last action for the tie event is to alias the login username stored in the context session\log\owner\<hostname>\<parent pid> to a similar context under the child pid.
 Then any rule that analyzes a child event can obtain the login name by referencing the alias context.
-Rule 2 in Figure 18 handles the login event and creates the context session_log_owner<hostname><parent pid> where it stores the login name for use by the other rules in the ruleset.
-Rule 2 also stores the login event in the session_log context.
+Rule 2 in Figure 12 handles the login event and creates the context session\log\owner\<hostname>\<parent pid> where it stores the login name for use by the other rules in the ruleset.
+Rule 2 also stores the login event in the session\log context.

 The last rule is very simple.
 It detects the "close connection" (logout) event and deletes the contexts created during the session.
-The delivery of event N (EN) in Figure 19 causes deletion of contexts.
+The delivery of event N (EN) in Figure 13 causes deletion of contexts.
 Deleting an aliased contexts deletes the context data store as well as all the names pointing to the context data store.
-Rule 3 uses the child PID to delete session_log_example.org_10245 and session_log_owner_example.org_10245, which cleans up all 4 context names (2 from the parent PID and 2 from the child) and both context data stores.
+Rule 3 uses the child PID to delete session\log\example.org\10245 and session\log\owner\example.org\10245, which cleans up all 4 context names (2 from the parent PID and 2 from the child) and both context data stores.

 This mechanism can be used for correlating any series of events and passing information between the rules that comprise an analysis mechanism.
 The trick is to find suitable tie events to allow the thread to be followed.
 The tie event must contains unique elements found in the events streams that are to be tied together.
 In the ssh correlation I create a tie event using the pid's of the parent and child events.
 Every child event includes the PID of the child sshd so that I can easily construct the context name that points to the combined context data store.
 For the ssh correlation, I create the tie event by running shell commands using the sshrc mechanism and use the logger(1) command to inject the tie event into the data stream.
 This creates the possibility that the tie event arrives after events from the child process.
-It would make the correlation easier if I modified the sshd code to provide this tie event since this would generate the events in the correct order for correla-
+It would make the correlation easier if I modified the sshd code to provide this tie event since this would generate the events in the correct order for correlation.